cms-tau-pog/TauFW/PicoProducer/README.md

 as it is preferred to keep skimmed nanoAOD files split for batch submission.

 ## Plug-ins

 This framework might not work for your computing system... yet.
 It was created with a modular design in mind, meaning that users can add their own "plug-in" modules to make it work with their own batch system and storage system.
-If you like to contribute, please make sure it works, push the changes to a fork and make a pull request.
+If you like to contribute, please make sure the changes run as expected, push the changes to a fork and make a pull request.

 ### Batch system
 To plug in your own batch system, make a subclass of [`BatchSystem`](python/batch/BatchSystem.py),